chainer/chainer/docs/source/tutorial/trainer.rst

     :meth:`~chainer.functions.softmax_cross_entropy` as default.

-    :class:`~chainer.training.Standardupdater` is the simplest class to process the :class:`~chainer.training.updater` described above.
+    :class:`~chainer.training.Standardupdater` is the simplest class to process the :class:`~chainer.training.Updater` described above.
 Other than this :class:`~chainer.training.Standardupdater`, there is also a
     :class:`~chainer.training.Parallelupdater` to utilize multiple GPUs.